appknox/careers/frontend-engineer.md

 * You will take care of our entire client-side application
 * Implement new features
-* Possibility a complete re-write of client-side app to match the new design we are coming up with

 ## Requirements
 * Comfortable with *nux & Command Line (And tools such as git, npm, bower, grunt, brocolli, gulp, ember-cli and basic *nix commands)